We are all aware that trees help purify the air in cities, but which ones are the most effective for this purpose?

 The first: in heavily polluted cities this ability could be compromised.
 The second: trees that lose leaves and needles could absorb PAHs, but also pollute the soil by accumulating and decomposing as they fall.
 The third: the team simply planting trees along the roads may not always be the best solution.
 If a road is too narrow, for example, trees could hold pollutants in a hood, ultimately making matters worse.
 In those cases, I read in the study, hedges and lower plants are better.

-And if we really want to reduce pollution, I'm not offended.
+If we really want to reduce pollution, I won't be offended.